Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Discussion

+The nested $P_e$ fits perform best and are less susceptible to bias from low-voltage data or inaccurate breakdown voltages.
+The exact mapping between rate-based or PDE driven $P_e(V)$ (3A vs 3B in \autoref{tab:fitting_procedure}) is difficult, requiring the absolute accuracy of UV transmission and $FF$.
+Additionally, the assumption of a sharp transition from $P_e$ to $P_h$ about $X_{PN}$ can allow longer wavelengths to bias PDE driven $P_e$.
+Fitting for the $V_e$ shape parameter is sensitive to the breakdown voltage, which can differ between IV or gain based analysis; our rate based measurements ($V_e = 1.5-1.8 \pm 0.1$) agree with PDE driven $V_e$ only if a shift in voltage is applied, which can be seen in the shifted dotted lines of \autoref{fig:Ph}.
+We suspect the low nested FBK $P_e$ values (purple squares in \autoref{fig:Ph}) are compensation for other overestimated terms; decreasing $FF=0.8\to0.7$ drives $P_e$ towards unity as expected.

+The takeaway is that $PDE$ derived $P_e(V)$ should be used when calculating the absolute efficiency over many wavelengths.
+If studying voltage dependence in a narrow UV regime, especially in a relative measurement, either $P_e(V)$ value may be used.
+A $P_e$ parameterization function with two degrees of freedom may reduce the sensitivity to breakdown voltage or equivalently better describe lower voltage PDE.

-\autoref{fig:Ph} compares $P_h$ and $P_e$ curves derived from the PDE fits, PDE-independent measurements (\autoref{sec:pe_vs_temp}), and those reported by Gallina \cite{gallina_avalanche_2019}.
-The VUV4, unconstrained Franta fit is omitted due to nonphysical $P_h > 1$.
+\autoref{fig:Ph} compares our various $P_h$, $P_e$ curves and those reported by Gallina \cite{gallina_avalanche_2019}.
 The similarity of the $P_e$ curves is remarkable, despite coming from different devices, optical data, measurement techniques and temperatures.
-The assumption that $P_e$ saturates to unity was validated both by the unconstrained fits and the parameterized fits where $A_e$ was varied.
-All global fits yield $P_e$ close to a parameterized curve with shape parameter $V_e \approx 1.8$~V. The raw rate-based $P_e$ measurement for the VUV4 device (\autoref{sec:pe_vs_temp}, blue squares in \autoref{fig:Ph}) has similar curvature but is offset from the fit values.
-Allowing for a horizontal shift in voltage of 0.1~V, owing to uncertainty in breakdown voltage calculation between different datasets, the curves are more similar.
-Further work may test the universality of $P_e$ between devices, as values in \cite{gallina_avalanche_2019} are also extremely similar to those measured here.

-Compared to $P_e$, the extracted $P_h$ curves have large variance.
-For both devices, the default-dataset derived $P_h$ values are low and fall within the large uncertainty bands of the VUV4 device measured in \cite{gallina_avalanche_2019}.
-The Franta derived values are almost twice as high and are comparable to the results for the so-called H2017 device from \cite{gallina_avalanche_2019}.
-The parameterized versus unconstrained fits are in better agreement for the FBK device, possibly due to better optics constraints from the oscillations.
-The large variance in $P_h$ across different devices is not unexpected for moderate overvoltages, as the lower mobility of holes prevents $P_h$ from quickly saturating.
-The assumption of a sharp transition from $P_e$ to $P_h$ at $X_{PN}$ may also contribute to the spread, as larger junctions may have a less-well defined singular value for $P_h$.
-The sharp-edge assumption may be tested in the future.
+The assumption that $P_e$ saturates to unity was validated for HPK.
+Further work should study the universality of $P_e$ between devices at temperatures below 160~K, and shape difference at low overvoltages.
+The $P_h$ curves have larger variance.
+The default-dataset derived $P_h$ values are low and fall within the large uncertainty bands of the VUV4 device from \cite{gallina_avalanche_2019}.
+Higher Franta-derived values are included, with the resulting VUV4 parameterization ($V_e = 4.7$) exceeding that of the H2017 device in \cite{gallina_avalanche_2019}.
+A larger variance in $P_h$ across different devices is not unexpected at moderate overvoltages.
+The sharp transition at $X_{PN}$ assumption may contribute, as larger junctions can have a less-well defined singular $P_h$ value.